bolke/ccp1601/README.md

 It seems as if only the get status information commands has a different response.
 If the sending of data for a commands hasn't been finished, the acknowledge won't show up.
 It'll only be send when the complete command has been send.
+### Beep
+Send beep command, with duration.
+Device does beep for a period of time ... amazing.
+The last byte send determines how long the beep lasts.
+More is longer.
+I don't know how long one unit is, but it feels like 1 == 100ms ... but that's a guess.
+*[0x03,0x00,0x01]*
+Panel goes beep and sends
+*[0x84]*

 ### Setting lcd data.
 <to be done, see code for now>
 ### Clearing lcd data.